hai-vr/documentation/docs/products/prefabulous-avatar/component-reference/edit-mesh-bounds.md

 ﻿# Edit Mesh Bounds

-Find all SkinnedMeshRenderers of the avatar and change the bounds.
+Finds all SkinnedMeshRenderers of the avatar and changes the bounds.